 Brian E. Cohen focuses his practice on complex commercial litigation, including cases involving contract disputes, restrictive covenants, misappropriation of trade secrets and unfair competition, consumer class action defense, and business torts.
 Brian has represented a wide range of clients, including some of the world’s largest companies to private business owners, closely held companies and startups.
 He has represented and counseled clients through all phases and forms of litigation, including alternative dispute resolution, emergency injunctions, jury and bench trials, and appeals in a variety of jurisdictions in the United States.
 In addition, Brian is experienced in pre-litigation counseling, helping clients navigate disputes before they end up in court.

-He is a member of the firm’s Real Estate Litigation and Energy Disputes Practice Groups.
-In 2016 and 2017, Super Lawyers selected Brian as an Illinois Rising Star, an honor given to fewer than 2.5 percent of all Illinois lawyers.
+He is a member of the firm’s Real Estate Litigation Practice Group.
+For the past four years, Super Lawyers has selected Brian as an Illinois Rising Star, an honor given to fewer than 2.5 percent of all Illinois lawyers.

 Brian graduated cum laude in 2010 from Northwestern University Law School where he served as Note and Comment Editor of the Northwestern Journal of Law and Social Policy.
 He also completed a judicial externship with Illinois Northern District Judge Wayne Andersen and served as a law clerk in the Illinois Attorney General’s Civil Appeals Division.
 Brian was certified as a mediator by the Center for Conflict Resolution and mediated cases in the court system.